Drew Harvell

-Catherine Drew Harvell (born 1954) is a marine ecologist that researches ocean biodiversity and ocean health, specializing in diseases in marine ecosystems.
+Catherine Drew Harvell is a marine ecologist who researches ocean biodiversity and ocean health, specializing in diseases in marine ecosystems.

 Early life and education

-Harvell was born December 4, 1954, in the United States.
+Harvell was born in Boston, Massachusetts, United States.
 Harvell completed her bachelor's degree in zoology with honors from the University of Alberta in 1978.
 She remained at University of Alberta to complete a master's degree in zoology, supervised by Fu-Shiang Chia.
 She completed her thesis and graduated in 1981.
 She attended the University of Washington to complete a Ph.D. in zoology and graduated in 1985.

 Research career

 In 1986, Harvell joined the faculty in the Department of Ecology & Evolutionary Biology at Cornell University.
 Her research group focuses on a range of topics, including marine invertebrate biology and diversity to climate change and its impacts on disease ecology.

 In 1998 Harvell co-edited a book with Ralph Tollrian on The Ecology and Evolution of Inducible Defenses.
 In 2016, Harvell published her first book for the popular media, A Sea of Glass: Searching for the Blaschkas' Fragile Legacy in an Ocean at Risk.
 The book explores Harvell's work as curator of the Cornell University Collection of Blaschka Invertebrate Models, which includes 570 detailed and highly accurate sculptures of marine creatures.
 Her second book in the popular press was published in 2019, titled Ocean Outbreak: Confronting the Rising Tide of Marine Disease.
 This book explores how corals, abalone, salmon, and starfish are being impacted by outbreaks of infectious diseases and suggestions actions that can be taken.